Alejogb1/job-board/blog-data/how-can-i-override-a-method-in-a-ruby-gem.md

 id: "how-can-i-override-a-method-in-a-ruby-gem"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Overriding methods in a Ruby gem, while not something you'd ideally do regularly, is occasionally necessary when you hit a particular corner case or need specific behavior that wasn't foreseen by the gem's maintainers.
 I've definitely found myself in this situation more than once, especially when dealing with older or less actively maintained projects.
 The key here is understanding Ruby's object model and leveraging its flexibility while maintaining best practices, like keeping our changes isolated and easy to track.

 The direct method of modification—changing the gem's source code—is generally a very bad idea.
 Any gem update will wipe out your changes, potentially introducing instability, and making your project extremely difficult to maintain.
 So, we need to be smarter about this.
 We’ll focus on techniques that use Ruby's dynamic nature to our advantage without fundamentally altering the gem itself.

 The most common and often safest approach is to use **monkey patching**, although the term has some negative connotations.
-Let’s call it *class reopening* or *method aliasing and overriding* to avoid that.
+Let’s call it _class reopening_ or _method aliasing and overriding_ to avoid that.
 Fundamentally, what this entails is redefining an existing method or adding new methods to an existing class.
 Importantly, this can be done even if that class was defined in a gem.

 Consider a scenario where, in a fictional project circa 2015, I needed to adjust how a gem named `LegacyDataProcessor` handled data parsing.
 The original method, let's say, was called `process_record` within the `DataFormatter` class of this gem and it wasn't quite robust enough for the edge cases I was encountering in the production environment.
 So, here’s how we could have handled that situation.